yashsahugtx/skype-docs/Skype/WebSDK/docs/GettingStarted.md

 The programming environment for the Skype Web SDK is JavaScript.
 Your web application must have a reference to the Skype Web SDK JavaScript libraries in the form of a ```<script>``` tag that points to the Skype Web SDK service endpoint (swx.cdn.skype.com).
 Doing so enables your application to bootstrap with the Skype Web SDK JavaScript libraries.

+> [!NOTE]
- **Note**  BY USING THE SOFTWARE LOCATED HERE: [https://swx.cdn.skype.com](https://swx.cdn.skype.com), YOU ACCEPT THE TERMS OF THE  _[Microsoft Software License Terms](TermsOfService.md)_ IF YOU DO NOT ACCEPT THEM, DO NOT USE THE SOFTWARE.The aforementioned license terms apply to your use of content from the domain swx.cdn.skype.com.
+> BY USING THE SOFTWARE LOCATED HERE: [https://swx.cdn.skype.com](https://swx.cdn.skype.com), YOU ACCEPT THE TERMS OF THE  _[Microsoft Software License Terms](TermsOfService.md)_ IF YOU DO NOT ACCEPT THEM, DO NOT USE THE SOFTWARE.The aforementioned license terms apply to your use of content from the domain swx.cdn.skype.com.

 Add a reference to the bootstrapper to your client application's HTML file by inserting a ```<script>``` tag as follows: